Continuing Education Activity

 Signs and symptoms of an oxycodone overdose include bradycardia, hypotension, miosis, respiratory depression, somnolence, muscle flaccidity, cold and clammy skin, and death.
 When a person overdoses on oxycodone, an opioid antagonist such as naloxone should be administered.
 Clinicians should not give opioid antagonists in the absence of clinically significant respiratory or circulatory depression.
 Repeat dosing may be necessary as the duration of action of these drugs can vary from 30 to 120 minutes.

 Enhancing Healthcare Team Outcomes

 Healthcare workers who prescribe opiates should be familiar with the recent changes in their state law.
 Liberal prescribing of these agents is no longer recommended and can lead to legal difficulties with the DEA.
 Patients with pain should receive pain management with alternative means, and a pain consultant should be involved.

 Nurses, pharmacists, and physicians should all educate patients about the dangers of opioids and their misuse.
-All members of the healthcare team should be very familiar and knowledgeable about the signs of opioid misuse and overdose and report any concerns to the prescribing clinician.
+All interprofessional healthcare team members should be very familiar and knowledgeable about the signs of opioid misuse and overdose and report any concerns to the prescribing clinician.
 Pharmacists can report "doctor shopping" when they see it.
-They can also recommend alternative agents for pain control, as many trials are underway to seek different means by which to control pain that has historically been treated with opioid drugs.
-Nursing will also be able to inform the prescriber of any concerns about the misuse and is a source of counsel for the patient, and is often the point of contact for the pharmacist.
-The entire interprofessional healthcare team needs to function collaboratively both to control the patient's pain, as well as prevent potential misuse and dependence of opioid medications like oxycodone.
-[Level V]
+They can also recommend alternative agents for pain control, as many trials are underway to seek different means to control pain that has historically been treated with opioid drugs.
+Nursing will also inform the prescriber of any concerns about the misuse and is a source of counsel for the patient and is often the point of contact for the pharmacist.
+The entire interprofessional healthcare team needs to function collaboratively to control the patient's pain and prevent potential misuse and dependence on opioid medications like oxycodone.
+[Level 5]